theEDdanny/Ubiquitous/README.md

 ![UbiquitousFirstStep](https://user-images.githubusercontent.com/92893340/223862825-ce4d6af1-09d9-4572-8579-e3e82c5fed20.PNG)

+Now lets say an attacker was sholder surfing and noticed the first three letters of the password were GoD.
+Now, The attacker heared the kewboard click a total of 7 times but he/she could only remember the first three letters of the password.
+Ubiquitous can generate data for every possible combination Begining with GoD and ending with four dynamic characters.

-Next you will need an MD5 hash to collide with.
+To run this attack the attacker will need an MD5 hash to collide with.
 This can be obtained through capturing a four way handshake.
 A good tutorial on how to capture a 4 way handshake can be found here on david Bombal's youtube channel https://www.youtube.com/watch?v=WfYxrLaqlN8.
+For this demonistation I have collected a .cap file from an extra router I had laying around.
+The hash extracted was "fe6506075b1bf16b4636f4d55b9ab523".
+When Ubiquitous asks for the hash this is what the attacker will input.